sbryngelson/group-docs/group-syllabus/improving-your-writing.md

 #### From [some tips for scientific writing](https://kucharski.substack.com/p/some-tips-for-scientific-writing)

-* Use the "show don't tell" technique.
+* Use the "show, don't tell" technique.
 If something is interesting or surprising, the reader should be interested or surprised by what they've read.
 They shouldn't need to be told.
 Anton Chekhov reportedly said: "Don't tell me the moon is shining; show me the glint of light on broken glass".

 * Don't bury the lede.
 When journalists write articles, they usually put the crucial information in the 'lede' opening paragraph.
 Hiding big news later in the piece is known as "burying the lede".
 This idiom forms part of the inverted pyramid approach to writing: put the most important information first in an article or section, then fill out the details.